-But even with the unexpected stress, I am still glad I crossed that line.
-I would never take it back.
-Sometimes I think these people who message me want me back in the abortion clinic.
-It was easier to hate me when I was inside those walls.
-Is that what we want as pro-lifers?
+As pro-life advocates, is that what we want?
 We want to hate people who make the right decision?
-We want to continue to villianize them?
+We want to continue to demonize them?
 I had hoped we were better than that.
 I had hoped we respected each other more than that.
 I had hoped we had more faith in each other.

-Are we pro-life, or just pro-birth?
-Do we only care about the babies, or do we care about everyone involved?
+Are we pro-life or are we just pro-birth?
+Do we only care about the babies or do we care about everyone involved?
 If we say we are truly pro-life, then we must desire and yearn for conversion in every clinic worker and abortionist.
-Their lives are just as important as their children who are aborted.
-Are we committed to the sanctity of all human life, or just some?
+Their lives are just as important as the children who are aborted.
+Are we committed to the sanctity of all human life or just some?